-We believe that all staff have a responsibility to promote positive mental health, and to understand about protective and risk factors for mental health.
-Some children will require additional help and all staff should have the skills to look out for any early warning signs of mental health problems and ensure that children with mental health needs get early intervention and the support they need.
 All staff understand about possible risk factors that might make some children more likely to experience problems, such as: physical long-term illness, having a parent who has a mental health problem, death and loss, including loss of friendships, family breakdown and bullying.
-They should also understand the factors that protect children from adversity, such as self-esteem, communication and problem-solving skills, a sense of worth and belonging and emotional literacy (see Appendix 1 on risk and protective factors).
+They should also understand the factors that protect children from adversity, such as self-esteem, communication and problem-solving skills, a sense of worth and belonging and emotional literacy.

-Our Mental Health and Wellbeing Lead

-- Leads and works with other staff to coordinate whole school activities to promote positive mental health and wellbeing. - Works with the PSHE lead teaching about mental health. - Provides advice and support to staff and organises training and updates. - Is the first point of contact with mental health services.
+The Mental Health and Wellbeing Lead leads and works with other UPS staff to coordinate whole school activities to promote positive mental health and wellbeing; liaises with the PSHE lead about mental health teaching; provides advice and support to staff; organises training and updates; liaises with mental health services (alongside the Inclusion Manager).

-We recognise that many behaviours and emotional problems can be supported within the School environment, or with advice from external professionals.
+We recognise that many behaviours and emotional problems can be supported within the school environment, or with advice from external professionals.
 Some children will need more intensive support at times, and there are a range of mental health professionals and organisations that provide support to children with mental health needs and their families.

 Sources of relevant support include:

-- Our Senior Leadership Team

-- Our Designated Safeguarding Leads

-- School support staff employed to manage mental health needs of particular children

-- Our Inclusion Manager who helps staff understand their responsibilities to children with special educational needs and disabilities (SEND), including children whose mental health problems mean they need special educational provision.
+Our Senior Leadership Team; our Designated Safeguarding Leads; school support staff employed to manage mental health needs of particular children; our Inclusion Manager (who helps staff understand their responsibilities to children with special educational needs and disabilities (SEND, including children whose mental health problems mean they need special educational provision; Learning Mentor; School Nurse; Play Therapist and, currently, the Thought-full Network (Mental Health Support Teams in Schools).

-- Our School Nurse

-- Our Play Therapist

-Supporting children' positive mental health
+Supporting children's positive mental health

-We believe the school has a key role in promoting children's positive mental health and helping to manage mental health problems.
-Our school has developed a range of strategies and approaches eg. Zones of Regulation; resilience programmes; PSHE resources; pupil survey; mental health and wellbeing website page; staff and children's wellbeing boards.
+Our school uses a range of strategies and approaches eg. Zones of Regulation; resilience programmes; PSHE resources; pupil survey; mental health and wellbeing website page; staff and children's wellbeing boards.

 Through PSHE, we teach the knowledge and social and emotional skills that will help children to be more resilient, understand about mental health and be less affected by the stigma of mental health problems.